borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 sudo systemctl enable --now borgmatic.timer
 ```

+Review the security settings in the service file and update them as needed.
+If `ProtectSystem=strict` is enabled and local repositories are used, then
+the repository path must be added to the `ReadWritePaths` list.

 Feel free to modify the timer file based on how frequently you'd like
 borgmatic to run.